JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 * auditable contests = 526 (after removing NoLoser, MinMargin, and MinSize contests)

 ## Uniform vs Style Based Sampling

+These differ in which contests are chosen for the audit and how many are selected, which affects how the risk is measured for all contests.

 ### only targeted contests